 given by $e_W=(e_{W^\even}\circ p_{(W^\even)^*\boxtimes W^\even}+e_{W^\odd}\circ p_{(W^\odd)^*\boxtimes W^\odd})\oplus 0$ and

-given by $i_W=q_{W^\even\boxtimes (W^\even)^*}\circ i_{W^\even} +q_{W^\odd\boxtimes (W^\odd)^*}\circ i_{W^\odd})\oplus 0$.
+given by $i_W=(q_{W^\even\boxtimes (W^\even)^*}\circ i_{W^\even} +q_{W^\odd\boxtimes (W^\odd)^*}\circ i_{W^\odd})\oplus 0$.
 Right duals can be arranged analogously. \end{proof}

-\begin{defi}[{See \cite[(2.47)]{EGNO}}] If $f: W_1\rightarrow W_2$ is a morphism and $W_1$, $W_2$ possess left duals, the left dual morphism $f^*$ is defined to be the composition
+\begin{defi}[{See \cite[Equation 2.47]{EGNO}}] If $f: W_1\rightarrow W_2$ is a morphism and $W_1$, $W_2$ possess left duals, the left dual morphism $f^*$ is defined to be the composition

-One defines the right dual morphism ${}^*f$ analogously. \end{defi}
+The right dual morphism ${}^*f$ is defined analogously. \end{defi}

-\begin{rema} Note that left duality preserves the parity of morphisms because all structure morphisms including $i_{W_1}$ and $e_{W_2}$ are even.
-If all objects possess left duals, the duality functor $W\mapsto W^*$, $f\mapsto f^*$ is contragredient in the sense that
+\begin{rema} Left duality preserves the parity of morphisms because all structure morphisms including $i_{W_1}$ and $e_{W_2}$ are even.
+If all objects have left duals, the duality functor $W\mapsto W^*$, $f\mapsto f^*$ is contravariant in the sense that

 for parity-homogeneous morphisms $f_1$ and $f_2$.
 Similar assertions hold for right duals. \end{rema}

 We will need the following important properties of (left) dual morphisms: \begin{propo} Suppose $W_1$, $W_2$ are objects in a monoidal (super)category with left duals and $f: W_1\rightarrow W_2$ is a morphism.
 Then the diagrams